World Cup Favourites: Top Contenders & Dark Horses for 2026

 5. Argentina

 The reigning World Cup champions have shown no signs of slowing down.
-By winning the 2024 Copa América and dominating the South American qualifiers, Argentina has proven they have the hunger to go back-to-back in North America.
+Having won the 2024 Copa América, Argentina has proven they have the hunger to defend their crown.
+They have already made a powerful statement in their Group J opener, securing a dominant 3-0 victory over Algeria in Kansas City.

 World Cup Dark Horses

-While the giants dominate the headlines, the expanded format leaves room for surprises.
-These three nations have the quality to disrupt the World Cup favourites and go deep in the tournament.
-We’ll include the Easybet odds for each team to win the tournament, but don’t bet your house on them.
-Seriously, DON’T!
+While the giants dominate the headlines, the expanded format leaves room for major surprises.
+These nations have the quality to disrupt the tournament favourites and make a deep, unpredictable run.

 Morocco